hwheinzen/stringl10n/cmd/l10nextract/README.md

 `$ find . | l10nextract -regexp=^YOURPREFIX -update=l10n.json`

-(You have to edit tje JSON file.
+(You have to edit the JSON file.
 Find further information with tool `l10n`.)